 Marketing management refers to the processes and procedures that an organization or business uses to develop and put into action its marketing program.
 Marketing management means planning, organizing, and monitoring strategies and tactics to make a brand’s products/services profitable.

 Indeed, marketing management is in charge of selecting target markets and creating a relationship with them.
 One of its main goals is to ensure all parties involved are somehow satisfied.

 So, marketing management has to do with planning, promoting, and distributing services, products, and ideas to satisfy both customers and organizations.
-Marketing management uses market knowledge, such as research and surveys, to come up with a marketing plan.
+Marketing management uses market knowledge, such as research and surveys, to develop a marketing plan.

 Marketing management makes sure that realistic goals are set based on marketing research and audience preferences.
 Thanks to marketing management, you’ll be able to create strategies for your marketing plan.

 Marketing management is essential to analyze new market opportunities, but it also matters for decision making, planning, lead generation, boost profits, and increase your customer’s satisfaction.

 A marketing director is in charge of his/her company’s marketing strategy, communication, branding, and corporate image.
 Marketing directors conduct marketing research to create specific marketing plans for their company’s products or services.

 Marketing directors need to know about the marketplace so that they can adjust marketing strategies if required.
 A marketing director is responsible for developing annual marketing plans, setting the budget, and creating a marketing campaign calendar.

 Indeed, a marketing director is the one who leads and directs the marketing department, including marketing managers.
 Yet, they also have to report to the top management team of an enterprise.